Changissnz/selfinterest/README.md

 of priorities, labeled under the umbrella terms, "defense" and "order", and with this desire is followed up by demands to control the representation through the media, the representation being that of intended outermost appearance with intentions for its design possibly extending all the way down to the depths of personal interpretation.
-The media is that important for some to view it as an ends itself.
+The media is that important to some for them to view it as an ends itself.
 Then the media slants to becoming the source of focus to direct the ends.
 The artificial axioms that self-interest employs to direct sentient decision-making are applied to the material world, and the hosts of self-interest in a busy world, structured for its members to continue on in ways designated explicitly or implicitly, are in the metaphorical spotlight, positions prime to being